Katarina Čas

-Early life

-Čas was born in Slovenj Gradec, Yugoslavia. Čas is the daughter of Miran and Aleksandra Kas.
-She has two half siblings.

-She attended Bežigrad Grammar School in Ljubljana and continued her studies at the Faculty of Economics at the University of Ljubljana, graduating with a degree in communication and marketing.

 Career

 Čas first appeared on television in 1988, in a commercial for the Slovene soft drink company carbonated Cockta, directed by Jaka Judnič.
-In 1989 she appeared in her first movie, Peklenski načrt (The Infernal Plan), a Slovene youth film.
-From 1997 she hosted the music program Atlantis, which was broadcast on Kanal A. From 2005 she hosted the music program Aritmija on RTV Slovenija.
+In 1989, she appeared in her first movie, Peklenski načrt (The Infernal Plan), a Slovene youth film.
+From 1997, she hosted the music program Atlantis, which was broadcast on Kanal A. From 2005, she hosted the music program Aritmija on RTV Slovenija.
 In the Eurovision Song Contest 2005, she announced the votes given by Slovenia.
 She again announced the Slovene votes in the Eurovision Song Contest 2017.
 Her international career began in the 2011 Irish movie The Guard by John Michael McDonagh, where she played Gabriella.
 Then in the 2013 movie The Wolf of Wall Street, in which she played Chantalle.
 Later, she played Sophie in the 2015 movie Danny Collins opposite Al Pacino.
-She has worked on several UK TV series including, A Touch of Cloth, New Tricks, Death in Paradise, Silent Witness, Love Lies and Records and Wild Bill (TV series) as well as the US TV series Berlin Station and Jack Ryan.
+She has worked on several UK TV series including, A Touch of Cloth, New Tricks, Death in Paradise, Silent Witness, Love Lies and Records, Wild Bill, Besa and Wild Cherry, as well as the U.S. TV series Berlin Station and Tom Clancy's Jack Ryan.